-Did you know that Great Smoky Mountains National Park is within a day’s drive for 2/3 of the U.S.’s population?
+Did you know that Great Smoky Mountains National Park (GSMNP) is within a day’s drive for two-thirds of the U.S.’s population?
 It’s only about four hours from Atlanta, Charlotte, Nashville, Birmingham, Lexington and Roanoke (give or take a little).
 And, did you know it’s one of the few national parks without an entrance fee?
 Here are 10 reasons to put a Smoky Mountain getaway on your must-do list this spring:

 It’s spring.
 THIS IS THE TIME TO GET OUT OF THE HOUSE!
 Birds are singing, flowers are blooming and the sun feels warm on your skin again.
 The best place to see nature’s rebirth is the mountains!